resir014/resir014.github.io/_etc/dnscrypt.md

 ### The hard way (command line)

-If you want more control of the DNSCrypt service, you can always set it up from the command line.
+If you're an advanced user and you want more control of the DNSCrypt service, you can always set it up from the command line.
 [Dominus Temporis](https://dominustemporis.com/2014/05/dnscrypt-on-windows-update/) has a nice guide to get the DNSCrypt service running through the command line.

 ---